 QR Code Printing

-We can ID print QR Codes (or datamatrix) onto the surface of the tags to create multi-function NFC/QR labels.
+Most of our white labels and PVC disc tags can easily be printed with QR Codes (or datamatrix) to create multi-function NFC/QR labels.
 The QR Code can either be the same on every tag - for example if you are doing a marketing project - or we can print a unique QR Code onto every tag.
 The QR Code data can either be the same as the NFC encoding or different to the NFC encoding.
 In addition, a unique alphanumeric or numeric sequence can be printed as well.

-In some cases we can also print simple artwork or logos.
+For white stock labels, in some cases we can also 'ID Print' simple artwork or logos.
 Note that the print is a simple black (not greyscale) so things need to kept very simple.
 However a simple call to action or NFC logo can usually be printed alongside.
 Logo/artwork printing can usually be combined with a UID print or even a unique (or single) QR Code print.
 We do charge extra for this but we try an keep costs to minimum.
 Send us your basic artwork or logo before you order and we can have a look to see what we can do.

 If you aren't sure, then just contact us.
 The first time you order a complex encoding, QR Code and ID print batch it can be confusing and we understand that !

 Example 1.
 A variable encode + ID print order